ibm-cloud-docs/Backup/port-information.md

 * `ev-vaultlon0201.service.softlayer.com TCP/2546`
 * `ev-vaulthkg0201.service.softlayer.com TCP/2546`

-Always register agents to the Cloud Backup Portal and the directors by using the FQDN because the IP addresses for these services might change.
+Always register agents to the Cloud Backup Portal and the directors by using the fully qualified domain name (FQDN) because the IP addresses for these services might change.
 {: important}

 ## Recommended {{site.data.keyword.backup_notm}} Port settings